Automatic transmission housing parts

 Location of oil filter mounting bolts

-2. Unscrew the oil sump drain plug and drain the used oil.
+2. Unscrew the drain plug of the oil pan and drain the used oil.

-3. Remove the plug on the gearbox housing in the area of the torque transformer.
+3. Remove the plug on the gearbox housing in the torque converter area.

 4. Turn the crankshaft so that the transformer drain plug is opposite the gearbox housing hole, then unscrew the plug.

-5. Remove the oil sump by unscrewing the six bolts of its fastening.
+5. Remove the oil pan by unscrewing the six bolts that secure it.

-6. Remove the oil filter by removing the three Phillips screws.
+6. Remove the oil filter by unscrewing the three Phillips-head mounting screws.

-7. Install a new oil filter, then replace the oil sump.
+7. Install the new oil filter, then put the oil pan back in place.

-8. After the final draining of the oil, tighten the drain plugs of the oil sump and transformer.
+8. After the oil has been completely drained, tighten the drain plugs of the oil pan and transformer.

 Oil filling